Scalable Bayes via Barycenter in Wasserstein Space: Experiments

 WASP performed better than its competitors in approximating the full data posterior distributions for variances and covariances of the random effects.
-Similar to the simulation results in Section \ref{llmm}, CMC, SDP, VB, and WASP were significantly faster than the full data posterior distribution, with VB being the fastest.
+Similar to the simulation results in Section \ref{llmm}, ADVI, CMC, SA, SDP, and WASP were significantly faster than the full data posterior distribution, with SA being the fastest, and SGLD was the slowest.
 CMC, SDP, and WASP showed excellent performed in approximating the full data posterior distributions for the fixed effects.
 WASP outperformed its competitors in approximating the full data posterior distributions for variances, covariances, and pairs of covariances of the random effects (Tables \ref{tbl:acc_ml_var}, \ref{tbl:acc_ml_cov}, and \ref{tbl:acc_ml_2d}).
-VB significantly under-performed in the estimation of the posterior distribution for the fixed effects and covariance matrix of the random effects.
+ADVI, SA, and SGLD significantly under-performed in the estimation of the posterior distribution for the fixed effects and covariance matrix of the random effects.
 The accuracy of marginals in CMC and SDP depended on the magnitude of covariances, with both methods showing excellent accuracy for covariances with low magnitude.
-The accuracies of the two-dimensional joint distributions in CMC and SDP were poor because the full data posteriors concentrated at different locations (Figure \ref{fig:cov_2d_ml}).
-Except for the poor performance of CMC, SDP, and VB in approximating the posterior distribution of variances and covariances of the random effects, our results for MovieLens data agreed with the simulation results.
-We concluded that WASP performed better than its competitors in the analysis of MovieLens data.
+The accuracies of the two-dimensional joint distributions in CMC and SDP were poor because the full data posteriors concentrated at different locations (Figure \ref{fig:cov_2d_ml}). {Except for the poor performance of CMC, SA, and SDP in approximating the posterior distribution of variances and covariances of the random effects, our real data results agreed with our simulation results.
+We concluded that WASP performed better than its competitors in MovieLens data analysis.}